Planning Geek Forums

 Permitted development

-(c) Class E (commercial, business or service) of Schedule 2.
+(iv) Class E (commercial, business or service) of Schedule 2; or

 Development not permitted